-Rwanda may be the most curious place I’ve visited, with the possible exception of the San Luis Valley in Colorado.
+Rwanda may be the most curious place I’ve visited, with the possible exception of the San Luis Valley in Colorado (more about this place on another day).
 Culturally and economically, it’s a long way from its East African neighbors, which I’d never visited before either.
 Even before colonialism and the horrific politics that culminated in the 1994 genocide, Rwanda’s reputation in the region was that of a strange and reclusive kingdom in the hills.

 Whether he’s a hero or demagogue is the topic of lively (and sometimes deadly) debate, which usually takes place behind closed doors, with the shades pulled and the internet disconnected.

 Or maybe more accurately, the perpetually disintegrating one.
-While Rwanda’s rise is recent, Congo’s decline has been a historical constant, the variables being who’s ostensibly in chage, who’s rebelling, and where in the cycle of calm and storm lies your particular point on the map.
+While Rwanda’s rise is recent, Congo’s decline has been a historical constant, the variables being who’s ostensibly in chage, who’s rebelling, which Western corporations or oligarchs are profiting, and where in the cycle of calm and storm lies your particular point on the map.

-On paper, Rwanda may mop the floor with Congo—Rwanda has international stature and a rising middle class, and no one gets killed by militants or volcanos in Kigali.
+On paper, Rwanda shames Congo—Rwanda has international stature and a rising middle class, is practically free of corruption, and no one there poaches gorillas or gets killed by militants or volcanos.
 But no one loves the food there either, and unlike people on the rest of the continent, no one seems excited by the local music.